peterldowns/Headliner/README.md

 ##Todo:##

+1. Make /viewtext return JSON and dynamically set the page content
-1. Start actually creating timestamps on articles
+2. Start actually creating timestamps on articles
-2. Add more sources
+3. Add more sources
-3. Start filtering the news to show headlines that it thinks I would like
+4. Start filtering the news to show headlines that it thinks I would like
-4. Change fetcher cronjob to a worker process
+5. Change fetcher cronjob to a worker process
 	* right now, there are weird problems with the python env (?)
-5. Improve the reading interface
+6. Improve the reading interface
-6. Better article parsing (don't just rely on viewtext and diffbot)
+7. Better article parsing (don't just rely on viewtext and diffbot)
 	* maybe use a custom BeautifulSoup scraper (?)
-7. Add user authentication (let people other than me use it?)
+8. Add user authentication (let people other than me use it?)
 	* maybe not - check the developer license terms